Rosa Guy: Career

-Writers' community
+Harlem Writers Guild

 In 1950, along with novelist John Oliver Killens, Guy formed a workshop that was to become the Harlem Writers Guild (HWG).
-Its goal was "to develop and aid in the publication of works by writers of the African Diaspora".
+Its goal was "to develop and aid in the publication of works by writers of the African diaspora".
 Its members and participants included Willard Moore, Walter Christmas, Maya Angelou, Dr. John Henrik Clarke, Paule Marshall, Audre Lorde, Alice Childress, Ossie Davis, Ruby Dee, and Douglas Turner Ward.
 The Guild was very influential, nurturing more than half of all successful African-American writers between 1950 and 1971; they were associated with the workshop.

 Guy also belonged to On Guard for Freedom, a Black nationalist literary organization founded by Calvin Hicks on the Lower East Side of New York City.
 Other members included LeRoi Jones, Sarah E. Wright and Harold Cruse.
 On Guard was active in the political realm, supporting Congolese liberation leader Patrice Lumumba and protesting the United States-sponsored Bay of Pigs invasion at Cuba.
+Following Lumumba's assassination, Guy was a notable participant a group of African-American activists, including Abbey Lincoln, Max Roach and Maya Angelou, who burst into a United Nations Security Council meeting in protest on February 15, 1961.
+(Lincoln, Angelou and Guy had had a prior meeting with Malcolm X at the Shabazz Restaurant in Harlem to solicit his opinion, and he had "let them know that he was impressed by their activism against the global imperialism of Belgium and the United States".)

+Writing and publication

 In 1954, Guy wrote and performed in her first play, Venetian Blinds, which was successfully produced Off-Broadway at the Tropical Theater.